roadiz/docs/developer/first-steps/manual_config.rst

 Manual configuration
 ====================

-This section explains how main configuration file ``conf/config.yml`` works as you would find it more convenient than launching Install theme for each update.
+This section explains how main configuration file ``conf/config.yml`` works.
+It is way more more convenient than launching Install theme for each update.

 Your ``conf/config.yml`` file is built using YAML syntax.
-Each part match a Roadiz *service* configuration.
+Each part matches a Roadiz *service* configuration.
 The most important part deals with Doctrine database credentials:

 .. code-block:: yaml